vilmamuco/bluerov2_exercise/readme.md

 ## Acknowledgements

-This repository is a simplified version of the REMARO Summer School Delft 2022 - Underwater robotics hackathon.
-For more info, please visit: <a href="https://github.com/remaro-network/tudelft_hackathon.git"> remaro-network/tudelft_hackathon
+This repository is mostly based on the REMARO Summer School Delft 2022 - Underwater robotics hackathon and the BlueRov-ROS-playground repository.
+For more info, please visit: <a href="https://github.com/remaro-network/tudelft_hackathon.git"> remaro-network/tudelft_hackathon</a> and https://github.com/patrickelectric/bluerov_ros_playground.git